NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 * The `CS` pin may be connected to any digital output pin, but it's common to use the `CS` (or `SS`) pin for the first device.
 Additional devices are not restricted to what pin they can or should use, but given it's not a data pin not using a choice interrupt-capable pin allows those to be used for interrupt driven mechanisms.
 * Many low-cost SPI-based SD card modules on market only read SDHC sized SD cards (2GB to 32GB) formatted in FAT32 (filenames limited to 8 characters plus 3 character file extension).
   * Some SD cards simply will not play nicely with these modules and you may have to try another SD card manufacturer.
-We recommend 32GB SD cards due to overall lowest cost (5~10 $USD/SD card - smaller SD cards actually becoming _more_ expensive) and highest probability of compatibility (almost all 32GB SD cards on market being SDHC).
+We recommend 32GB SD cards due to overall lowest cost (5~10 $USD/SD card - smaller SD cards actually becoming _more_ expensive).

-SPI Devices Supported: SD card modules
+SPI Devices Supported: SD card modules, NMEA GPS modules

 ### I2C Bus

 I2C (aka I²C, IIC, TwoWire, TWI) devices can be chained together on the same shared data lines (no flipping of wires), which are typically labeled `SCL` and `SDA`.
 Only different kinds of I2C devices can be used on the same data line together using factory default settings, otherwise manual addressing must be done.
 I2C runs at mid to high kHz speeds and is useful for advanced device control.

 * When more than one I2C device of the same kind is to be used on the same data line, each device must be set to use a different address.
 This is accomplished via the A0-A2 (sometimes A0-A5) pins/pads on the physical device that must be set either open or closed (typically via a de-solderable resistor, or by shorting a pin/pad).
 Check your specific breakout's datasheet for details.
-* Note that not all the I2C libraries used support multi-addressable I2C devices at this time.
-Currently, this restriction applies to RTC devices (read as: may only use one).
+* Note that not all the I2C libraries used support multi-addressable I2C devices at this time (read as: may only use one).
+Currently, this restriction applies to: RTC devices.

-I2C Devices Supported: DS*/PCF* RTC modules, AT24C* EEPROM modules, 16x2/20x4 LCD modules
+I2C Devices Supported: DS*/PCF* RTC modules, AT24C* EEPROM modules, NMEA GPS modules, 16x2/20x4 LCD modules (todo)

 ### OneWire Bus